-Pain and suffering damages need to be established by talking to and obtaining testimony of friends, family, co-workers and clergy that know you and are familiar with how this serious injury has affected your life.
+Pain and suffering damages need to be established by talking to and obtaining a testimony of friends, family, co-workers, and clergy that know you and are familiar with how this serious injury has affected your life.

 Insurance companies may make a hurried offer to settle once they know their clients are in the wrong and have caused an amputation.
 Normally, their offer is pennies on the dollar of what might be obtained if an attorney is involved and performs the calculations necessary above with the help of expert witnesses.

 I have recently suffered a lower leg amputation and feel emotionally devastated.
 I have no-one who can understand what I am going through.
 Is there some book you would recommend to help me?